waveform80/ubuntu-packaging-guide/docs/introduction-to-ubuntu-development.rst

 defect is found in a package or piece of infrastructure, a bug report is filed in Launchpad.
 All information is collected in that report and its importance, status and assignee updated when necessary.
-This makes it an effective tool to stay on top of bugs in a package or project and organise the workload.
+This makes it an effective tool to stay on top of bugs in a package or project and organize the workload.

 Upstream